10 books to read in March

 In 2015, “The Sympathizer” electrified readers — and won a Pulitzer Prize — with its portrayal of a half-French, half-Vietnamese Army captain running espionage in Los Angeles.
 Now Nguyen takes his protagonist to Paris, where he turns to drug dealing with his “blood brother” Bon.

-“We Begin at the End: A Novel,” by Chris Whitaker (March 2).
+“We Begin at the End,” by Chris Whitaker (March 2)

 Self-proclaimed outlaw Duchess Day Radley is 13 and ready to defend her 5-year-old brother and their single mom to the death.
 Duchess lives on the California coast, where her most important ally is Walk, the town’s police chief.
 They’ll both be tested — nothing new for a thriller.
 What is new is the protagonist’s anguished, gorgeous voice, filled with rage and tenderness.

 Alexander investigates Bryan, Ohio’s small-town, small-budget hospital.
-Bryan’s population of 8,500 might be tiny by corporate standards but its main health-care facility nevertheless requires many kinds of skill sets and technology.
+Bryan’s population of 8,500 might be tiny by corporate standards, but its main health-care facility nevertheless requires many kinds of skill sets and technology.
 “The Hospital” shows how fragile our country’s health care was even before the pandemic, and how that fragility affects staff and administration as well as patients.

 The author of “Leonardo da Vinci” and “Steve Jobs” sets his sights on another brilliant mind: Jennifer Doudna, whose high school counselor told her women couldn’t become scientists.
 She wound up sharing the 2020 Nobel Prize for a DNA-editing innovation that may change almost everything about what it means to be human.

-Note: Correction: An earlier version of this story stated that “Libertie” is a YA novel.
-The book was written for an adult audience.
-This version has been updated.